 Infant massages also calm the child by reducing anxiety and stress, improve immunity and self-esteem, stimulate better sleep, relaxation, focus, appetite, and relieve children from common ailments such as abdominal and stomach discomfort, fever, or excessive crying.

-Baby and Infant Massage is nice to learn for parents, because the gentle, caring and warm touch of a parent strengthens the bond between parents and child, in addition to beneficial emotional and psychological effects for the baby.
+Additionally, Baby and Infant Massage is nice to learn for parents, because the gentle, caring and warm touch of a parent strengthens the bond between parents and child, and also benefits the emotional and psychological development of the baby.

 Generally, baby and infant massages use relaxing or soothing oils and creams and are applied very gently without much pressure or deep stretches and such.
 During the treatment, the baby typically lies on the floor on a blanket or mat, or on the legs of the (sitting) parent.